PureVPN boasts being “The World’s Fastest VPN Service.” That’s quite the accolade. And maybe there’s some truth to it.

 Netflix Test: USA, check!

 If you want to stream geo-restricted content from around the world then this is something to note.
 PureVPN only allows you to access Netflix on US servers.

-Considering how many servers PureVPN sports we’re a bit discouraged.
-Although it is important to remember that many VPN services fail to offer streaming.
+Considering how many servers PureVPN sports we’re a bit discouraged that they haven’t expanded Netflix bypasses to other regions – we suspect it will come in due time.
+It is important to remember that many VPN services fail to offer streaming services.

 Although PureVPN lacks Netflix access torrent addicts can rejoice.
 PureVPN has no restrictions when it comes to accessing P2P connections.

 And that’s great news.
 Many VPN companies have started retracting torrent access.
 Or they’ve simply stopped making updates regarding torrenting.
 Which is never an assuring sign.